clarkmiyamoto/human-sync/README.md

 # Learning
 Repos for tinkering.
 - Assigned on May 5th 2023.
-[Attempt to characterize waveform's pitch in Python.](https://github.com/clarkmiyamoto/learning-waveform-synchronization)
+[Attempt to determine synchronization across waveforms in Python.](https://github.com/clarkmiyamoto/learning-waveform-synchronization)

 # To-Dos